Their dog. Your injuries. Florida law puts the responsibility exactly where it belongs.

 Animal bites leave physical and psychological scars.
 We pursue compensation for permanent disfigurement, post-traumatic stress, and the full emotional impact of a violent attack.

 Insurance companies and opposing counsel know these rules.
-Here is a plain-language breakdown of the Florida law that governs your case.
+Here is a plain-language breakdown of the Florida law that governs your case, and the details you should understand before contacting an attorney.

 Florida Statute 767.04 makes dog owners liable for bite injuries without requiring the victim to prove the dog ever acted aggressively before, that the owner knew about prior biting behavior, or that the owner did anything wrong.
 Liability is automatic if the bite occurred in a public place or at any private location where the victim was lawfully present.